 Dr. Karen L. McGraw, "The Performance Doc," is the President and Principal Consultant at Silver Bear Group.
 For over 30 years, she has helped clients improve the value of their most important asset--their people--by finding the best ways to remove barriers to peak performance at organizational, process, and individual levels.
-Although practiced in all areas of organizational improvement, she specializes in human performance improvement (HPI), leadership development, change management, and personality assessment.
+Although practiced in all areas of organizational improvement, she specializes in organizational improvement, leadership development, change management, and personality assessment.
 Her career in business consulting, performance improvement, and research spans industries including healthcare, financial and insurance, technology, pharmaceutical, manufacturing, logistics, mining, professional services, and oil/gas/energy, as well as non-profits and government.
 Previously, she founded and led Cognitive Technologies (now Cognitive Professional Services).

 Dr. McGraw is a co-developer of Performance DNA, the leading methodology for analyzing and improving human performance and EASE, a practical organizational change management model and methodology.
 She is certified as a Master Performance Consultant (MPC) by ATD and credentialed in the use and delivery of the Golden Personality Type Profiler.
 She has published 6 books and over 50 articles or white papers on topics ranging from knowledge engineering and performance support, to employee collaboration, change management, and performance improvement.
 Her most recent book is Breaking Tape: 7 Steps to Winning at Work and Life, which was co-authored with Dennis Mankin.